Mapping

 8. Click Read Indices.

 a.
-In the list of indexes displayed, select the Import check box for the indexes you
+In the list of indexes displayed, select the Import check box for the

 want to import.